 This hearsay has no link with the previous work of the Institut Pasteur (Paris) on SARS-CoV-1, the coronavirus that appeared in China in 2002-2003.

-The video based on this conspiracy theory, which is currently circulating on the web, is completely false.
+The videos based on this conspiracy theory, which are currently circulating on the web, are completely false.

-A scientific article published on March 17, 2020 disproved entirely the idea that this virus resulted from a laboratory manipulation.
+A scientific article published on March 17, 2020 disproved the idea that this virus resulted from a laboratory creation.
 In the study, the researchers examined what could be deduced from the original coronavirus SARS-CoV-2, working with a comparative analysis of genetic data.
 In the article, they describe the notable characteristics of its genome and discuss the scenarios in which it could reproduce.
-Their analyses clearly show that the SARS-CoV-2 is not a laboratory construction or a deliberately manipulated virus.
+Their analyses clearly show that there is no indication that SARS-CoV-2 could be a lab construct.

 The proximal origin of SARS-CoV-2, Kristian G. Andersen, Andrew Rambaut, W. Ian Lipkin, Edward C. Holmes & Robert F. Garry.
 Nature Medicine (2020)